jfrog/project-examples/jenkins-examples/pipeline-examples/declarative-examples/README.md

 * The [gradle-example](gradle-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a Gradle build.
 Unlike the [gradle-example-ci-server](gradle-example-ci-server), this examples assumes that the Gradle Artifactory Plugin in already applied in the Gradle build script.
 * The [interactive-promotion-example](interactive-promotion-example) demonstrates how to promote a build in Artifactory after the build finished.
 * The [issues-collection-example](issues-collection-example) demonstrates how to collect the list of tracked project issues and add them to the build-info.
+* The [jfrog-distribution-example](jfrog-distribution-example) demonstrates how to create, update, sign, distribute, and delete a release bundle.
 * The [jfrog-pipelines-example](jfrog-pipelines-example) demonstrates how to collect output resources when using JFrog Pipelines integration.
 * The [maven-example](maven-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a Maven build.
 * The [npm-container-example](npm-container-example) demonstrates how to run npm in a Docker container.
 Use this example only in **Multibranch Pipeline** or a **Pipeline from SCM**, as instructed [here](https://jenkins.io/doc/book/pipeline/syntax/#agent) under **dockerfile**.